 6. Have a Strong Call to Action

 The goal of email marketing is to create action.
-What that action is can vary from email to email—whether it be for people to donate to your campaign, register to vote, or vote for your campaign.
+What that action is can vary from email to email—whether it is for people to donate to your campaign, register to vote, or vote for your campaign.

-That’s why all of your email marketing messages should include a strong call to action at the end.
+That’s why all your email marketing messages should include a strong call to action at the end.
 You can naturally transition into that call to action through storytelling in the paragraphs above.